Guide to NTU Accommodation

 Depending on the length of the contract you will need to pay some / all of your residence fees in advance.

-If you’re a new student, you’ll be allowed to cancel this Licence Agreement without having to pay any rent, provided that you notify Student Accommodation Services directly by email and you:
+If you’re a new student, you’ll be allowed to cancel this Licence Agreement without having to pay any rent, provided that you complete the cancellation form and you:

 - don’t get the grades to attend NTU